Disney+ price: $6.99 US / $8.99 AU and CA / €6.99 NL / £5.99 UK

 Disney Plus: why sign up right now

-If you're already thinking that a Disney Plus subscription might be for you, you're not alone.
-Consider all the content that's already on the service (covering Disney, Star Wars, Marvel, Pixar, and Simpsons), and everything that's on the way, and it's clear that this library of original programming is very hard to top.
+If you're thinking a Disney Plus subscription might be for you, you're not alone.
+Consider all the content that's already on the service (covering Disney, Star Wars, Marvel, Pixar, and Simpsons), and everything that's on the way, and it's clear that this library of original programming is very difficult to top.

-Disney Plus may well replace Netflix as the streaming service that people sign up to first, and cancel last – remember that not only do you get access to a huge amount of content as soon as you sign up, but that Prime Video and Netflix might not seem quite so appealing once Disney has finished yanking its movies and shows off those rival services.
+Disney Plus may well replace Netflix as the streaming service that people sign up to first, and cancel last – remember that not only do you get access to a huge amount of content as soon as you sign up, but that Prime Video and Netflix might not seem quite so appealing without the Disney movies and shows.